KawtharE/birdClicker/README.md

 # BirdClicker
 Bird Clicker app: Inspired from the Cow Clicker app the social game on Facebook by **Ian Bogost**.

-The application have a picture of a bird with the bird name, title and number of clicks, all displayed when clicking on one of the list item which is actually a small version of the same displayed image generated using **Gulp**, the number of clicks increment whenever we click on the displayed image.
+The application have a picture of a bird with the bird name, title and number of clicks, all displayed when clicking on one of the list item which is actually a small version of the same displayed image generated using **Grunt**, the number of clicks increment whenever we click on the displayed image.

 The solution is responsive since I have adopted the **Flexbox** approach.